 - Thiele H, Ohman EM, Desch S, Eitel I, de Waha S. Management of cardiogenic shock.
 Eur Heart J 2015; 36:1223-1230.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Congenital Heart Disease, CHD & Pediatrics and Interventions, CHD & Pediatrics and Quality Improvement, Acute Heart Failure, Interventions and ACS, Interventions and Structural Heart Disease, Mitral Regurgitation
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Congenital Heart Disease, CHD and Pediatrics and Interventions, CHD and Pediatrics and Quality Improvement, Acute Heart Failure, Interventions and ACS, Interventions and Structural Heart Disease, Mitral Regurgitation

 Keywords: Aged, Algorithms, Cardiac Surgical Procedures, Heart Septal Defects, Ventricular, Hemodynamics, Incidence, Mitral Valve, Mitral Valve Insufficiency, Myocardial Infarction, Papillary Muscles, Prospective Studies, Registries, Selection Bias, Shock, Shock, Cardiogenic, Survival Rate, Sutures, Ventricular Function, Left, Ventricular Function, Right, Acute Coronary Syndrome